- Our School

 For information about international student enrolments please contact:

 May Tran: email@example.com

 INFORMATION FOR THE ENROLMENT OF INTERNATIONAL STUDENTS - 2014

-An international student is deemed to be a student who is not a permanent resident of New Zealand or is a dependant of a person who does not hold a permit to work in New Zealand.
-Countries with NZ Citizenship are Australia, Cook Islands, Chatham Islands, Kermadec Island, Niue and Tokalau.
+For the purposes of this document, an International Student is deemed to be a student who is not a permanent resident of New Zealand or is a dependant of a person who does not hold a permit to work in New Zealand.
+Countries with NZ Citizenship are Australia, Cook Island, Chatham Islands, Kermadec Island, Niue and Tokalau.

 COST OF TUITION